-When you create a job, you must specify conditions (or criteria) that will trigger the job.
+When you create a job, you must specify conditions that will start the job.
 These conditions are known as triggers.
-FlowForce Server monitors any defined triggers and executes the job whenever the trigger condition is met.
+FlowForce Server executes the job whenever the trigger condition is met.

 •Timer triggers allow you to schedule jobs to start at a specific time and run for a specific time interval.
 Time triggers can be set to run daily, weekly, on specific days of the week or month.